 PipeLink Associates was formed by Fraser in response to the challenges being faced by every pipeline company due to reduced manpower.
 Despite this manpower limitation, the requirements to diligently address environmental issues, maximize the life of facilities and to operate safely and economically remain.

-Fraser is an organizer and key presenter at pipeline industry workshops in the USA and the Middle East, India and Malaysia that focus on the role of in-line inspection in the minimization of risk.
+Fraser has been an organizer and key presenter at pipeline industry workshops in the USA and the Middle East, India and Malaysia that focus on the role of in-line inspection in the minimization of risk.

 Marketing & Contracts